Tweetbot: History

 Tweetbot was initially released on April 14, 2011, by Tapbots on the App Store.
 It was only available for the iPhone at that time.
-Features have been added to the program over time, including multiple account switching, in-timeline viewing of images and YouTube video thumbnails, push notifications, and the ability to mute certain users and topics in the timeline view temporarily.
-Customization of two tabs is also available in the application, and updates after the release of iOS 5 have added other features such as left and right swiping of a Twitter message to follow individual conversation threads.
+Features were added to the program over time, including multiple account switching, in-timeline viewing of images and YouTube video thumbnails, push notifications, and the ability to mute certain users and topics in the timeline view temporarily.
+Customization of two tabs became available in the application, and updates after the release of iOS 5 added other features such as left and right swiping of a Twitter message to follow individual conversation threads.

-The app's slogan is "A Twitter client with personality", which is meant to emulate a friendly robot, as the Tapbots' other programs do.
-The program also has universal syncing through iCloud, allowing for bookmarking between the iPhone, iPad and Mac clients.
+The app's slogan was "A Twitter client with personality", which is meant to emulate a friendly robot, as the Tapbots' other programs do.
+The program also had universal syncing through iCloud, allowing for bookmarking between the iPhone, iPad and Mac clients.

 On June 11, 2012, Tapbots announced the launch of an alpha version of Tweetbot for Mac.
 Since October 18, 2012, the final version is available in the Mac App Store, which includes all features of the iOS version.

 Subsequently, on October 3, 2012, a sister app featuring most of the features of Tweetbot, Netbot, was released by Tapbots for the paid Twitter competitor App.net.

 On November 19, 2012, Tapbots released version 2.6.1.
 The notable update in this version was a tweaked user interface, modifying the design of icons and buttons.

 On February 4, 2013, Tapbots released version 2.7 of Tweetbot.
 Added features include support for inline viewing of Vine video clips as well as options to set a default browser for external links.
 Shortly after, version 2.7.1 was released to fix a bug in the 2.7 update that caused the application to crash at launch for many users.

 On October 17, 2013, Tapbots submitted version 3.0 of Tweetbot to the App Store team for review.
 Version 3.0 is an update to match the new design of iOS 7.

 On July 1, 2014, Tapbots updated Tweetbot to version 1.6 for Mac, introducing multiple image upload feature and fixed other minor bugs.

 On June 4, 2015, Tapbots announced Tweetbot 2.0 for Mac.
 The update introduced a new look to match the aesthetic of OS X Yosemite and a new starting price.
 The update was free for existing users.